whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 AI and the metaverse needs 3D Models.
 This article, _[The Pathway to the Metaverse Begins With 3D Modeling](https://www.entrepreneur.com/article/425643)_, in _The Entrepreneur_ examines the upcoming metaverse and how 3D modeled assets will be essential for the metaverse to work.
 3D modelers will need to create the 3D digital objects for now, but soon [AI-Artificial-Intelligence](../coding/ai-artificial-intelligence.md) will likely play a bigger role in the automatic creation of 3D digital objects.
 Currently AI is able to produce realistic 2D images and make crude 3D models from photographs.
 This capability will exponentially grow in the future.

 In 2022 Google demonstrated DreamFusion that created 3D models from text prompts.
-OpenAI also demonstrated
+OpenAI also demonstrated Shape-E in 2023.
+[VFusion3D](https://junlinhan.github.io/projects/vfusion3d.html), released in July 2024 can generate 3D meshes from images in seconds.

 <div class="video-grid">